 The Role of Voice Assistance Tools and ARIA

 Voice assistance tools, powered by technologies like AI, have become integral in improving website accessibility.
-Popular tools like Alexa, Siri, and Google Assistant enable users to interact with websites through voice commands, making navigation easier for individuals with disabilities or situational limitations.
-They allow people to navigate and interact with websites through voice commands, benefiting individuals with motor impairments or visual disabilities.
+Popular tools like Alexa, Siri, and Google Assistant enable people to interact with websites through voice commands, making navigation easier for individuals with disabilities or situational limitations.
+They allow navigating and interacting with websites through voice commands, benefiting individuals with motor impairments or visual disabilities.
 Features like voice search and spoken feedback enhance usability for a wide audience, including people with temporary disabilities or situational limitations.

-Accessible Rich Internet Applications (ARIA) is another critical component in making dynamic content and advanced user interfaces accessible.
+Accessible Rich Internet Applications (ARIA) is another critical component in making dynamic content and interfaces accessible.
 ARIA provides:

 - Enhanced Interactivity: ARIA roles and attributes help screen readers interpret complex elements, such as dropdown menus, modals, and carousels.

-- Improved Navigation: ARIA landmarks enable users to quickly move between different sections of a page.
+- Improved Navigation: ARIA landmarks enable people to quickly move between different sections of a page.

 - Better Context: ARIA states and properties provide additional information about the status of interactive elements, such as whether a menu is expanded or collapsed.

-Incorporating ARIA effectively ensures that modern, interactive web features remain accessible to all users.
+Incorporating ARIA effectively ensures that modern, interactive web features remain accessible to everyone.
 Earlier in the article, you saw firsthand how ARIA compliance transforms the screen reader experience.

 Steps to Make Your Website Accessible